TripleSquare/csgo-config/README.md

 _buyscript.cfg

-´numpad keybinds for buying weapons´
+`numpad keybinds for buying weapons`

 Usefull website to generate your own keybinds (not only for the numpad) [csgobindsgenerator.com](http://csgobindsgenerator.com/)